-Seven of the ten major Bibles versions used for comparison purposes in this series translate this word as "beryl," with the HBFV, NCV and NIV calling it a "chrysolite."
+Seven of the ten major Bible versions used for comparison purposes in this series translate this word as "beryls," with the HBFV, NCV and NIV calling it a "chrysolite."

-Tarshiysh or beryls are also listed as the fourth stone that adorned Lucifer (Ezekiel 28:13) in order to make him appear radiant and beautiful.
-Eight of the ten major Bibles versions used for comparison purposes in this series translate this word as "beryl" (the NLT calls it a blue-green variety of the stone), with the NCV calling it a "yellow quartz" and the NIV referring to it as a "chrysolite."
+Tarshiysh or beryls are also listed as the fourth stone that adorned Lucifer, before he became God's enemy (Ezekiel 28:13), in order to make him appear radiant and beautiful.
+The NLT translation calls them a blue-green variety of the stones, with the NCV calling it a "yellow quartz" and the New International Version Bible referring to it as a "chrysolite."

-Tarshiysh is also mentioned in Scripture in Song of Solomon 5:14, Ezekiel 1:16, 10:9 and Daniel 10:6.
+Tarshiysh is also mentioned in the Bible in Song of Solomon 5:14, Ezekiel 1:16, 10:9 and Daniel 10:6.
 In Ezekiel's well-known "wheel in a wheel" vision of God's glory and throne, he sees things colored like a beryl stone.

 The appearance of the wheels and their workmanship was the color of beryl, and the four of them had the same likeness.
-And their appearance and their workmanship was like a wheel inside of a wheel (Ezekiel 1:16, HBFV)
+And their appearance and their workmanship was like a wheel inside of a wheel (Ezekiel 1:16, HBFV).

-Several color varieties of beryls are known to exist.
+Several color varieties of this gemstone are known to exist.
 Emeralds are a deep green variety of this type of stone.
 Other color varieties include yellow (Heliodors), pink or a touch of rose color (Morganite), a blueish green (Aquamarine) and colorless (Goshenite).

 Beryls in the priest's breastplate might have been a pale-yellow colored variety known as the Golden Beryl, which is known to contain very few flaws.